magicjellybeanfpga/Educational-Documents/README.md

-# Educational Documents for MJB and GOWIN related projects
+# Educational documents for MJB and GOWIN related projects